ethanresnick/json-api-example/README.md

 5. Try out the following (for example):
   - `GET http://localhost:3000/` to view the auto-generated documentation
   - `GET http://localhost:3000/people` to view the people collection
+  - `GET http://localhost:3000/people?addNameList` as an example of modifying the library-generated response document (see extra info in `meta`)
+  - `GET http://localhost:3000/schools` to view all schools
+  - `GET http://localhost:3000/schools/colleges` as an example of constructing a custom query for a request, to show only colleges
   - `POST http://localhost:3000/schools` to add a school
   - `GET http://localhost:3000/organizations` to view the organizations collection, which includes all schools too
   - `GET http://localhost:3000/people/{id}` to view a person, after it's been created